 Backstory: Growing up I was an entire asshole when it came to going to the dentist.
 It hurt, and I didn’t like the people so I would do what I knew how to do best.
 Turn the place OUT!
 I would scream and cry and fight the nurse like a full-on crazy person.
 Those aren’t my proudest moments but I was a kid.
 Being a jerk is legit what kids do.

 Although I’m happy to report those days are long gone.
 However, that foolish behavior came with a price.
-As a result of not going to the dentist like I should.
+As a result of not going to the dentist like I should, I also missed out on going to the Manchester orthodontics so no braces for me.
 (My mom quit tolerating the bs and embarrassment and quit taking me.)
 This meant stuff was going on and I was not getting it taken care of.
 Be better than me.

 My friends convinced me to finally visit a dentist and they told me why Advance Dental is the best.
 It sounded really great there but I had to find one that was a little closer to where I lived.
 Fast forward several years and I found the most amazing dental office.
 I was deathly afraid my first couple of cleaning visits but they have earned my trust and got my teeth back to full health.
 I love them so much I allowed them to put a screw in my gum to fix my less than perfect smile with an implant.
 Now it is time to straighten up my pearly whites.
 In walks Invisalign: Clear aligners, also known as clear-aligner treatment, are orthodontic devices that are a transparent, plastic form of dental braces used to adjust teeth.